KDot227/Hide-Tab-Image-And-Name/README.md

 # Hide-Tab-Image-And-Name

 ## Why
-I made this for me and my friends at school (hapara can smd and allat other stuff) It rotates your tab names to Kendrick Aliases or whatever u want and also changes the tab icon to nothing
+I made this for me and my friends at school (hapara can smd and allat other stuff)\
+It rotates your tab names to Kendrick Aliases or whatever u want and also changes the tab icon to nothing\
+This is also my first every js project (W)

 ## How to use
 Download Tamper-Monkey or any other User Script executor